-We have audited the consolidated financial statements of Silver Valley Metals Corp. (the "Company"), which comprise:
+We have audited the consolidated financial statements of Silver Valley Metals Corp and its subsidiaries (the "Company"), which comprise:

-- the consolidated statements of financial position as at June 30, 2022 and 2021; - the consolidated statements of loss and comprehensive loss for the years then ended; - the consolidated statements of changes in shareholders' equity for the years then ended; - the consolidated statements of cash flows for the years then ended; and - the notes to the consolidated financial statements, including a summary of significant accounting policies.
+- the consolidated statements of financial position as at June 30, 2023 and 2022; - the consolidated statements of loss and comprehensive loss for the years then ended; - the consolidated statements of changes in shareholders' equity for the years then ended; - the consolidated statements of cash flows for the years then ended; and - the notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at June 30, 2022 and 2021, and its consolidated financial performance and consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as at June 30, 2023 and 2022, and its consolidated financial performance and consolidated cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").